seekayel/kamlasater.com/src/routes/blog/how-to-get-your-first-developer-job.md

 During the interview process I wanted to see if the candidate was connected to the why of what they were doing and could explain how thier actions flowed from their own thinking connected to that why.

 Often times school projects have a constraint imposed to drive practice with a particular concept.
 This creates some areas of subtley in describing the why for those projects.
+Here is an example:

 Q: Why did you use Jupyter Notebooks and Pandas?

-Example:
 A: I don't know.
 Its what we used for that class.
 The lab was to run word frequency analysis on books.

 vs

 A: The goal was to practice the NLP we were learning in class.
 I had been reading alot of Sci-Fi so thought it would be fun to do pro-noun usage comparisons between male and female authors.
 I couldn't find the data easily, but I found all the books for one author, so I compared the first half their career to second half.

+Even if

-tldr: explain the goal not just the steps/techniques to achieve it
+**tldr:** explain the goal not just the steps/techniques to achieve it.

 ## Story Telling